-Art abounds in Key West, where local artists regularly take it to the streets to create murals, fountains, and sculptures.
-Meet some of those local artists here and gaze upon their work out there.
+Art abounds in Key West, where Floridian artists regularly take it to the streets to create murals, fountains, and sculptures.
+Meet some of those artists here and gaze upon their work out there.

 Stroll through Key West, and you can’t help but find yourself in front of a piece of art.
 That’s because the island’s well-traveled streets and public interiors are beautified by a plethora of murals, as well as sculptures and fountains, celebrating everything from marine life to the community’s welcoming spirit.
 With a hard-working Art in Public Places board and area businesses, like The Capitana Key West, commissioning new work regularly, Key West’s murals and other public art pieces not only enliven the streets but gives voice to the colorful community of artists who have lived and created in this area through the years.
 With that in mind, we highlight some of those artists and give you the locations of the artwork, so you can go on the hunt to spot these beauties in person.

 Rick Worth’s “Wilhelmina Harvey Crossing the Seven Mile Bridge” Mural [900 Simonton Street, Key West]